 The service does not provide mobile and desktop applications, and only the web version.

-Integrations include IBM Cognos Analytics, Looker, Klipfolio, Microsoft Power BI, Tableau.
+Integrations include IBM Cognos Analytics, Looker, Klipfolio, Microsoft Power BI, and Tableau.
 But they also have a Workpuls Rest API that you can use to integrate any other software manually.

 This is a great solution for companies of all sizes, especially if employee monitoring needs to display their productivity and make their remote work secure.